 This course introduces the African Diaspora as a theoretical framework within anthropology for investigation of the dispersal of people of African descent throughout the world.
 This course examines African cultural influences that inform a diaspora connected through migrations, both voluntary and involuntary, as well as colonization and the globalization of capitalism.
 Topics of discussion include the cultural production of blackness, roots tourism, resistance to oppression, revolutions, rebellions and maroon communities.

-Students entering 2012 and after: satisfies the Social-Scientific Thought distribution requirement.
+Satisfies the Social-Scientific Thought distribution requirement.

-(Not offered 2014-2015; offered in alternating years.)
+(Spring; offered in alternating years.)